 For United States federal income tax purposes, the gross amount of any distribution (including non-cash property) paid by our company (including BVI taxes withheld therefrom, if any) with respect to shares generally will be included in the gross income of a U.S. Holder as a dividend to the extent such distribution is paid out of our current or accumulated earnings and profits, as determined under United States federal income tax principles.
-To the extent that the amount of any distribution exceeds our company's current and accumulated earnings and profits for a taxable year, the distribution first will be treated as a tax-free return of capital to the extent of the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that Such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that Such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S.

-Holders will be subject to United States federal income tax at lower rates (generally 15%) than other types of ordinary income in taxable years beginning on or before December 31, 2012 if certain conditions are met.
+To the extent that the amount of any distribution exceeds our company's current and accumulated earnings and profits for a taxable year, the distribution first will be treated as a tax-free return of capital to the extent of the U.S. Holder's adjusted tax basis in the shares and to the extent that such distribution exceeds the U.S. Holder's adjusted tax basis in the shares, will be taxed as a capital gain (see "Capital Gains and Losses" below).
+Dividends received by non-corporate U.S. Holders will be subject to United States federal income tax at lower rates (generally 15%) than other types of ordinary income in taxable years beginning on or before December 31, 2012 if certain conditions are met.
 These conditions include the U.S. Holder's satisfaction of a holding period requirement, and the U.S. Holder not treating the distribution as "investment income" for purposes of the investment interest deduction rules.
 Unless the reduced rate provision is extended by subsequent legislation, dividends received on or after January 1, 2013 will be taxed at ordinary income rates.